VAT / Sales Tax Return Agent

 Detect plausibility deviations against rolling baseline Does any return-line indicator deviate significantly from the rolling 12-month baseline, indicating possible posting error, misclassification, or fraud risk?
 AI Agent Vendor

-Pattern matching against historical baselines per jurisdiction-line; deviation thresholds configurable (typical 15-25% from rolling mean triggers review); ISA UK 240 + AICPA AU-C 240 fraud risk procedures cite indirect-tax variance analysis as standard substantive procedure; LLM-suggestion stage with confidence + features logged, never auto-files - human reviewer accepts or rejects flag
+Pattern matching against historical baselines per jurisdiction-line; deviation thresholds configurable (typical 15-25% from rolling mean triggers review); ISA UK 240 and AICPA AU-C 240 fraud risk procedures cite indirect-tax variance analysis as standard substantive procedure; LLM-suggestion stage logs its confidence and the features, never auto-files - human reviewer accepts or rejects flag

 Decision Record